inspec/inspec/docs-chef-io/content/inspec/resources/csv.md

 where

 - `'file'` is the path to a CSV file
-- 'true' is the value for headers.
-Default `true`.
-If `false` then it considers csv does not have headers.
+- `true` or `false` tests a CSV file with or without headers.
+Default value: `true`.
 - `name` is a configuration setting in a CSV file
 - `should eq 'foo'` tests a value of `name` as read from a CSV file versus the value declared in the test
-- `params` when headers are set to false use this method to fetch the data.
+- `params` is the method for fetching data from a CSV file without headers.
 - `[0]` is the array element position.

 ## Examples

 The following examples show how to use this Chef InSpec audit resource.

-### Test a csv file without headers
+### Test a CSV file without headers

     describe csv('some_file.csv', false).params do
       its([0]) { should eq ["name"] }